vmware/vmware-aria-operations-integration-sdk/doc/mp-init.md

 code, and any additional dependencies specified by the user.

 ### adapter_requirements.txt (file)
 This file defines all the dependencies needed by the adapter at run time.
-This file is copied onto the container where the adapter runs.
+This file is copied onto the container where the adapter runs and used by the default Dockerfile to install dependencies into the container image.

 ### requirements.txt (file)
 This file defines all the dependencies needed for development of the adapter.
 This file does not get copied into the Dockerfile.